drorsimon/image_barycenters/README.md

 1. Download your data to the dataset folder.
 You can use the provided download script to start off with the Zappos50K dataset.
 2. Run train.py

+# Using Trained models
+The networks folder contains a link for you to download models trained on the Zappos50K dataset.

 # Creating image transformations
 Run generate_morph.py.
 If you do not mention specific images, random samples will be chosen from the provided dataset.